-I attempt in my work to be true to myself; some pieces are about my daily musings and encounters, some about ancient stories with a little personal symbolism thrown in.
-I want to capture cosmic feelings which are not always rational.
-Though much of what I currently paint is about inner landscape, I still like to paint natural beauty that inspires me as well.
-And always, aesthetics and color are primary.
+Some paintings are about my daily musings and encounters; others are about ancient stories with personal symbolism thrown in.
+I capture cosmic feelings which are not always rational.
+Although much of what I paint is about inner landscapes, I also paint natural beauty that inspires me as well.

 Oil paintings by Scott Switzer have been shown widely in regional and national exhibition since 1989.
 His work is included in numerous Oiate and corporate collections.